Skip to content

 • A global webhook URL in Settings, or

-1. Ensure your endpoint can handle POST requests with JSON payloads
+4. Ensure your endpoint accepts POST requests with JSON payloads and responds quickly (within five seconds).

 Event Types

-Sent when a user clicks on a campaign and is redirected to the campaign action URL.
-For click events, event_type will be click
+Sent when a user taps a campaign and is redirected to the action URL.
+This event is available when Campaign events are enabled.

 Handling Webhook Events

 When your endpoint receives a webhook event, it will include a JSON payload with the event details.
-Here are examples for both event types:
+Examples for each event type are shown below.
+Fields marked with null may be omitted entirely when no value is available.

 For impression events: